 - Sudden involvement in criminal activity.

-There are, of course, many other signs of addiction to watch for, and for someone who feels addicted, there are many symptoms, too.
+There are many other signs of addiction and substance use disorders to watch for, and for someone who feels addicted, there are many symptoms, too.

 How to overcome an addiction disease